SnowPTD/AntiHackMC/README.md

 ## Death record
 If you die in the game, the plugin will send you a message The message like this: [AntiHackMC] You die in X:00 Y:00 Z:00 World:World

+## If you like it, please give me a star